Bundeswehr: Cold War: 1955–1990

-After World War II the responsibility for the security of Germany as a whole rested with the four Allied Powers: the United States, the United Kingdom, France and the Soviet Union.
+After World War II the responsibility for the security of Germany as a whole rested with the four occupying Allied Powers: the United States, the United Kingdom, France and the Soviet Union.
 Germany had been without armed forces since the Wehrmacht was dissolved following World War II.
 When the Federal Republic of Germany was founded in 1949, it was without a military.
 Germany remained completely demilitarized and any plans for a German military were forbidden by Allied regulations.

-Some naval mine-sweeping units continued to exist, but they remained unarmed and under Allied control and did not serve as a national defence force.
-The Federal Border Protection Force, a mobile, lightly armed police force of 10,000 men, was formed on 14 March 1951 and expanded to 20,000 men on 19 June 1953.
+Some naval mine-sweeping units such as the German Mine Sweeping Administration (Deutscher Minenräumdienst) continued to exist, but they remained unarmed and under Allied control and did not serve as a national defence force.
+The Federal Border Protection (Bundesgrenzschutz), a mobile, lightly armed police force of 10,000 men, was formed on 14 March 1951 and expanded to 20,000 men on 19 June 1953.
 A proposal to integrate West German troops with soldiers of France, Belgium, the Netherlands, Luxembourg and Italy in a European Defence Community was proposed but never implemented.

 There was a discussion among the United States, the United Kingdom and France over the issue of a revived (West) German military.
 In particular, France was reluctant to allow Germany to rearm in light of recent history (Germany had invaded France twice in living memory, in World War I and World War II, and also defeated France in the Franco-Prussian War of 1870/71).
 However, after the project for a European Defence Community failed in the French National Assembly in 1954, France agreed to West German accession to NATO and rearmament.

 With growing tensions between the Soviet Union and the West, especially after the Korean War, this policy was to be revised.
 While the German Democratic Republic (East Germany) was already secretly rearming, the seeds of a new West German force started in 1950 when former high-ranking German officers were tasked by Chancellor Konrad Adenauer to discuss the options for West German rearmament.
 The results of a meeting in the monastery of Himmerod formed the conceptual base to build the new armed forces in West Germany.